along4/Pleiades/README.rst

 **Additional Notes:**

 * Make sure you have `git` and `pip` installed on your system.
 You can usually install them using your system's package manager.
 * Installing in editable mode is recommended for development purposes.
-If you want a standalone installation, use `pip install` without the dot `-e` flag.
+If you want a standalone installation, use `pip install` without the `-e` flag.

 ## License